 The majority of these appliances are used to store food, so it’s crucial to find units that have been certified for food safety, most often by the National Sanitation Foundation.
 The American non-profit safety standards company certifies home refrigeration products only if they’ve passed a strict set of evaluations to ensure they meet the FDA's food safety requirements and construction standards.
 What does that mean?
 They have to prove beyond any doubt that they can maintain temperatures below 40 degrees, even in fluctuating outdoor settings, and boast construction entirely from FDA-approved, food-safe raw materials.
 Qualified outdoor refrigeration products bear the NSF label, giving you the confidence of knowing your food can be stored safely and properly.

 Capacity of Outdoor Refrigeration Products

 You think about capacity when it comes to cars and homes, so why shouldn’t you do the same for your outdoor refrigeration appliances?
 As always, the capacity that’s right for you depends on what you plan on using the unit for.
 An outdoor deep freezer capable of storing a side of beef has much more space than, say, a countertop refrigerator for your home office.
-And we don’t think the blue LED beverage cooler for your beer cave will have quite the same specs as the undercounter refrigerator where you keep treats and drinks for the kids.
+And we don’t think the multi-color LED beverage cooler for your beer cave will have quite the same specs as the undercounter refrigerator where you keep treats and drinks for the kids.
 Fortunately for you, we have an outdoor refrigeration model to fulfill whatever your needs are!
 Just be sure to carefully consider how much space you need, the weight of the unit when full, and if you have an area that can support its full weight while installing and once installed.